-Needless to say, ski boot models have changed dramatically over the years.
-The ski boot you’re trying on at ski shops is a far cry from the ski boots your parents had.
+Alpine boots, aka downhill boots, have changed dramatically over the years.
+The ski boot you’re trying on at a ski shop is a far cry from the ski boots your parents had.
 “I believe the ski boot world is in a golden age,” says Adam Greenier, owner of Gravity Jones Orthotics, and certified pedorthist/boot fitter for Sport Thoma in N.H.
 “The last few years have offered amazing new developments in boot technology, including lighter plastics, AT capabilities, advanced customization options, and increased comfort.”

-Before you go into the store, however, educate yourself by reading the following downhill boot roundup of the best men’s ski boots.
+Before you go into the ski shop, however, educate yourself by reading the following downhill boot roundup of the best men’s ski boots.
 You can learn a lot about categories, boot features, and offerings, which will help with your initial discussion at a shop.
-This roundup of the top men’s ski boots features a wide range of boots in the All-mountain category.
+This roundup of the top men’s ski boots features a wide range of boots in the all-mountain category.
 Skiers shopping in this category ski the entire mountain—frontside and backside—and need a boot that can handle a variety of snow conditions.
-Some of the boots lean toward the freeride side, with walk/hike modes, which offer freedom of movement in the cuff for occasional trips off-piste or out-of-bounds.
+Some of the boots lean toward the freeride side, with a hike/walk mode, and which offer freedom of movement in the cuff for occasional trips off-piste or out-of-bounds.
 Others have features that blend performance with comfort, including combinations of plastic density designed to offer power without adding weight.

 Every boot manufacturer has a variety of boot models to suit a range of ability levels and snow conditions.
 Think of boot fitters as matchmakers—and the boot-to-foot match they recommend can result in a season full of great turns and happy feet.
 As such, you’ll find a variety of ski boot categories below, including all-around, lightweight, intermediate, comfort, beginner, and hybrid boots for men.
 Without further ado, let’s get to our list of some of the best ski boots for the upcoming season.

 Tecnica Mach1 MV 120 (All-around)